Parametric mode regression for bounded responses: Simulation study

 \subsection{Performance of model diagnosis methods}

 Besides covariate effects estimation, we also monitor operating characteristics of the model diagnostics tools proposed in Section~\ref{s:diag}.
-Assuming a beta mode model, Figure~\ref{Sim:envelope-beta} demonstrates the half-normal residual plots obtained based on one data set of size $n=100$ generated from each of (B1)--(B4), where $m=80$ in (B1)--(B3), and $m=10$ in (B4).
-Under (B1), where the assumed model matches the true data generating process, very few residuals fall outside of the envelope.
-In contrast, a large proportion of the residuals are outside of the envelope under (B3), where the link function is misspecified.
-The plot under (B2) also witnesses a rather high proportion of residuals outside of the envelope, but relatively lower proportion under (B4).
-These empirical evidence indicate that the half-normal residual plot is an effective graphical indicator of link misspecification and linear predictor misspecification.
-The relatively weaker indication of lack-of-fit when the truth is a GBP mode model suggests that assuming a beta mode model for data from GBP models may not drastically compromise inference for the first two moments.
+Assuming a beta mode model, Figure~\ref{Sim:envelope-beta} demonstrates the half-normal residual plots obtained based on one data set of size $n=100$ generated from each of (B1)--(B4), where $m=80$ in (B1)--(B3), and $m=10$ in (B4). \mytextcolor{Here setting $m=80$ for (B1)--(B3) is to make sure that the conditional variance under the beta model is similar to that under the GBP model with $m=10$.} Under (B1), where the assumed model matches the true data generating process, very few residuals fall outside of the envelope.
+In contrast, a large proportion of the residuals are outside of the envelope under (B2), where the linear predictor is misspecified.
+The plots under (B3) and (B4) also witness rather high proportions of residuals outside of the envelope.
+These empirical evidence indicate that the half-normal residual plot is an effective graphical indicator of various sources of model misspecification.

-Assuming a GBP mode model, Figure~\ref{Sim:envelope-gbp} demonstrates the half-normal residual plots using one data set of size $n=100$ generated from each of (G1)--(G4), where $m=10$ in (G1)--(G3), and $m=80$ in (G4).
-Similar to what one sees in the previous figure, in the absence of model misspecification as in (G1), most residuals are within the envelope.
-A much larger proportion of residuals fall outside of the envelope in the presence of link misspecification as in (G3).
-The plots also exhibit a moderate to high proportion of residuals outside of the envelopes under (G2) and (G4).
+Assuming a GBP mode model, Figure~\ref{Sim:envelope-gbp} demonstrates the half-normal residual plots using one data set of size $n=100$ generated from each of (G1)--(G4), where $m=10$ in (G1)--(G3), and $m=80$ in (G4). \mytextcolor{Again setting $m=80$ for (G4) is to make sure that the conditional variance under the beta model is similar to that under the GBP model with $m=10$.} Similar to what one sees in the previous figure, in the absence of model misspecification as in (G1), most residuals are within the envelope.
+A much larger proportion of residuals fall outside of the envelope in the presence of linear predictor misspecification as in (G2).
+The plots also exhibit a moderate to high proportion of residuals outside of the envelopes under (G3) and (G4).
 Hence, the effectiveness of the half-normal residual plot for detecting various sources of model misspecification is also evident when one assumes a GBP mode model.